Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Restore_From_Last_Snapshot/readme.md

   * Select _Add API Key_.
 The API Key Details is displayed.
   * Enter a name for the API key.
   * Select _Save_.
-* Create your Azure KeyVault (see [instructions](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal)).
+* Go to _[Key vaults](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults)_ and choose your keyvault, which starts from _cohesitypro_ and is followed by a sequence of letters and numbers, e.g. _cohesityprofnxj32cucakwk_.
-  * Create the _ApiKey_ secret and assign the _API Key_ value from the previous step to it.
+  * Assign the _ApiKey_ secret to the _API Key_ value from the previous step.
 Now your API key is securely saved in the Azure KeyVault.
-* Create your Azure Blob Storage container (see [instructions](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container)) with the name _cohesity-extra-parameters_.
-2. If you see the _Forbidden_ error message in the Keyvault block when you run the playbook, you can always authorize it manualy
+2. If you see the _Forbidden_ error message in the Keyvault block when you run the playbook, you can always authorize it manually.
 * Choose your app in the [Logic Apps](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Logic%2Fworkflows)
 * Authorize your KeyVault connection by selecting it and clicking on _General\Edit API Connection_
 * Press the _Authorize_ button and select the appropriate account.
 Enter your key vault name if prompted.
 You can find your key vault name [here](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults).